Discover through a journey of workshops, industry sharing and meet-the-expert sessions

 - Completed and final entries must include a mission report not exceeding 50 pages (excluding annexes and supporting information) including all illustrations, graphics and schematics.
 A complete bibliography is required.

-- For the judges to better assess the concept, students must submit a video recording (less than 5 minutes) of themselves presenting their report and explaining their project to the judges.
+- For the judges to better assess the concept, students must submit a video recording (5-10 minutes) of themselves presenting their report and explaining their project to the judges.

 Computer Simulation (Optional)